48 Hours in South East Asia's Futuristic Sci-fi City

 Counter: Country No.80

-Illnesses or mishaps: Trying to traverse the city in the unbearable humidity of a Singaporean summer.
+Illnesses or mishaps: Trying to traverse the city in the unbearable humidity.

 Singapore is a tiny country at the very heart of south east Asia.
 Once an obscure swampy marshland, Britain, under the stewardship of Sir Thomas Raffles and the East India company, transformed this slab of land on the southern tip of Malaysia into an Asian success story.
 Shamefacedly, I struggled to get too excited about my trip to this glitzy city state - it's hardly intrepid travel.
 Having recently visited Belarus, Azerbaijan and China, I did wonder what the well-trodden safety of Singapore could possibly offer someone with a penchant for the more unusual and offbeat places out there.
 I thought I knew what I'd be getting: an Asian take on Doha or Dubai.
 After all, cities are all the same these days, aren't they?
 As I was to discover, my prejudices were unfounded and my ignorance well and truly confirmed.